 With an IP67 rating, the StormBox Micro can withstand both water and dust.
 You can blast it with water, but it shouldn’t be submerged.

 I ran it under the faucet for a few seconds without any damage.
 By comparison, the Clip 3 has better water resistance and can be submerged in water.

-Tribit StormBox Micro: Battery
+Tribit StormBox Micro review: Battery

 The StormBox Micro can play for up to 8 hours on a full charge.
 That’s a little less than many portable Bluetooth speakers; for example, the Clip 3 is good for 10 hours.
 After listening for more than 5 hours at low volume, the StormBox Micro had about 2/5ths of its power left, meaning that the 8 hours the company claims is pretty accurate.

-Tribit StormBox Micro: Wireless and Setup
+Tribit StormBox Micro review: Wireless and Setup

 The StormBox Micro paired easily with my phone and maintained a strong connection from 100 feet away indoors.
 It can connect to two devices simultaneously, allowing you to easily switch who is playing tunes.

 The speaker lacks an app and doesn’t offer any sound modes — you get what you get when it comes to the sound.